JuliaClimate/Notebooks/page/index.md

 **Packages Overview**

-The `OceanStateEstimation.jl` package illustrate the case of gridded data sets. `OceanRobots.jl` in turn deals with sparse data collected in situ by diverse methods.
+The `OceanStateEstimation.jl` notebooks read and manipulate gridded data sets. `OceanRobots.jl` in turn deals with sparse data collected in situ by diverse methods.
 The examples cover common file formats and protocols for accessing data.

 The `ClimateModels.jl` package provides an interface to models often used in climate science.
 The examples either run models and generate new output, or replay model output generated earlier (e.g. from CMIP6 or the 2021 IPCC report).
 Additional examples for the [MIT general circulation model](https://mitgcm.readthedocs.io/en/latest/) are provided in `MITgcmTools.jl`.